 Motions for relief from stay will not be considered on presentment.

 Parties do not need to contact Chambers to schedule a date and time for presentment but do need to contact the Courtroom Deputy for a hearing date in the event there is an objection.

-Unless directed by the Court, proposed orders shall not be emailed to Chambers until (a) after the objection deadline, if on presentment or (b) after the court has granted the relief.
+Unless directed by the Court, proposed orders shall not be emailed to Chambers until (a) if on presentment, after the objection deadline, or (b) after the Court has granted the relief.

-Proposed orders may be submitted either by mail or by email; however submission by email is preferred.
+Proposed orders may be submitted either by mail or by email; however, submission by email is preferred.